0xrull/tfmerchant/README.md

 # HOW TO USE
 <br> Input Your pin In line 2 <br>
 Input Your IDMerchant in line 3 <br>
-Input Your Token account in line 4 <br>

 # HOW TO GET ID MERCHANT ?
 <br>Run intercept in <br>